The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Introduction

-Recently, particular attention has been devoted to studies showing that the measured value of $H_0$ might depend on the redshift of the sources used (\cite{kazantzidis2020, cinesi_H0z, dainotti_montani2023}), for possible interpretations on a basic physical ground, see ~\cite{schiavone2023, montani-carlevaro-dainotti2024, montani-carlevaro-dainotti2025}.
-Specifically, previous analyses (\cite{dainotti2021, dainotti2022, dainotti_Master}) found evidence of a power-law decrease in the value of $H_0$ across different redshift bins.
-This result found with $\Lambda$CDM-model (\cite{weinberg-grav-cosm, Primordial}) and the Chevallier-Polarski-Linder (CPL) model (\cite{CPL1, CPL2}) used to determine the $H_0$ values in each bin, suggests a possible deviation of the real cosmological dynamics from these models.
+Recently, particular attention has been devoted to studies showing that the measured value of $H_0$ may depend on the redshift of the sources used \citep{dainotti2021, kazantzidis2020, cinesi_H0z, dainotti_montani2023, Vagnozzi:2023nrq}.
+For possible interpretations based on fundamental physics, see \citet{schiavone2023, montani-carlevaro-dainotti2024, montani-carlevaro-dainotti2025}.
+Specifically, previous analyses \citep{dainotti2021, dainotti2022, dainotti_Master} found evidence of a power-law decrease in the value of $H_0$ across different redshift bins.
+This result, obtained using both with $\Lambda$CDM-model \citep{weinberg-grav-cosm, Primordial} and the Chevallier-Polarski-Linder (CPL) parametrization for evolutionary dark energy \citep{CPL1, CPL2} to determine $H_0$ in each bin, suggests a possible deviation of the real cosmological dynamics from these models.